amzn/zeek-plugin-s7comm/README.md

 ## Installation and Usage

-`zeek-plugin-profinet` is distributed as a Zeek package and is compatible with the [`zkg`](https://docs.zeek.org/projects/package-manager/en/stable/zkg.html) command line tool.
+`zeek-plugin-s7comm` is distributed as a Zeek package and is compatible with the [`zkg`](https://docs.zeek.org/projects/package-manager/en/stable/zkg.html) command line tool.

 ## Sharing and Contributing